Chipko movement: Event

 A few months later, the final flashpoint began when the government announced an auction scheduled in January 1974, for 2,500 trees near Reni village, overlooking the Alaknanda River.
 Bhatt set out for the villages in the Reni area and incited the villagers, who decided to protest against the actions of the government by hugging the trees.
 Over the next few weeks, rallies and meetings continued in the Reni area.

 On 25 March 1974, the day the lumbermen were to cut the trees, the men of Reni village and DGSS workers were in Chamoli, diverted by the state government and contractors to a fictional compensation payment site, while back home, labourers arrived by the truckload to start logging operations.
 A local girl rushed to inform Gaura Devi, the head of the village Mahila Mangal Dal, at Reni village (Laata was her ancestral home and Reni adopted home).
 Gaura Devi led 27 of the village women to the site and confronted the loggers.
-When all talking failed, and the loggers started to shout and abuse the women, threatening them with guns, the women resorted to hugging the trees to stop them from being felled.
+When all talks failed, and the loggers started to shout and abuse the women, threatening them with guns, the women resorted to hugging the trees to stop them from being felled.
 The women kept an all-night vigil guarding their trees against the cutters until a few of them relented and left the village.
 The next day, when the men and leaders returned, the news of the movement spread to the neighbouring Laata and other villages, including Henwalghati, and more people joined in.
 Eventually, after a four-day stand-off, the contractors left.